darkmord1991/DarkChaos-255/README.md

-## I am always open for proposals and discussions
+## I am always open for proposals and discussions, especially in the client modding area I would need some support
 ## Please contact me via Github or Discord (Darkmord1991) or join: (https://discord.gg/pNddMEMbb2)

 ---